 Today, CSS posthumously awards the Founders’ Day Hall of Fame honor to Ms. Susan Barker Day who passed in 2014.
 Ms. Day was a dedicated nurse and was active with the Episcopal church and the Colorado Springs Conservatory.
 Ms. Day had a deep love for music, art, and nature.
-In Ms. Day’s passing she left the school an estate gift of $380,000 for scholarships so that many years of future students may benefit from the experiential and educational wonders of our school.
+In Ms. Day’s passing she left the school an estate gift of $380,000 so that many years of future students may benefit from the experiential and educational wonders of our school.
 Ms. Day’s father, Mr. James Day, was a Founding Trustee of the school in 1962.

 Ms. Day arrived at CSS in 1967 as a member of one of first classes of CSS.
 She was musical, creative, and artistic from a young age.
 These passions began with taking piano lessons and singing in the CSS choir.
 She also played the flute, created screen-prints, directed a summer camp, wrote plays, ran a newspaper club, and was known to make short films.
 Her love of music lasted all her life.
 Later on, she taught piano lessons and joined the Colorado Springs Chorale.
 Childhood friend, Ellie Hendrie, Class of 1970, remembers that Susan “loved anything that had a flair or was exciting.
 Her purpose was to share all of that with anybody and everybody.”
 Her friends characterize her as intellectually curious, daring, and artistic, and they fondly recall her “wicked sense of humor” and the unending laughter that came with her presence.